 Our business model is to provide a very honest package structure with no hidden charges or surprises along the way.
 We never force customers to upgrade, and indeed they are free to downgrade at any time, or even "park" their site for just £4.99 a month.

 One of the things to love about Bluepark is that if you have a question, the phone will be answered by someone knowledgeable about the system.
 On top of that, there is extensive online documentation and forum support.

 Bluepark flies under the radar but its extensive feature set, UK support and reliable infrastructure make it an excellent choice for anyone who wants to develop an eCommerce site that goes beyond the standard templated Shopify website fare.

-I'd place this product in the gap in the market between standard eCommerce website builders like Shopify, EKM and Shopwired all of which are customisable to an extent and the developer-centric Lemonstand.
+I'd place this product in the gap in the market between standard eCommerce website builders like Shopify, EKM and Shopwired, all of which are customisable to an extent and the developer-centric Lemonstand.
 This product is a superb choice for someone who has limited development skills and needs extensive features out of the box.
-Perhaps with an eye to bringing development expertise on board once they get established, or people who have existing website development expertise.
+Perhaps to bring development expertise on board once they get established, or people who have existing website development expertise.

 At £59.99 the enterprise plan is fantastic value for money.
 Anyone considering Magento would do well to look at this first and save themselves a lot of money in setup and development costs.

 Bluepark is not for beginners or for those considering setting up shop on a whim, and perhaps that is why they have carved themselves out such a niche in the market.
 If you can see past the comprehensive setup options, then you will be rewarded with a powerful and easy to edit the eCommerce store.